“Reputation is the currency of networking and referrals.”

 Follow up with people you meet.
-Take notes about commitments you make.
-Be dependable –- do what you say you will do!
+Take notes about the commitments you make.
+Be dependable – do what you say you will do!

 Be of real help to others by giving your time and expertise freely.
 (Of course, if your business provides services, you have to clearly define boundaries.)
 Helping someone else accomplish something will build a strong relationship.